PE Apprenticeship programme

 It’s very difficult to pinpoint one ‘best thing’, as I feel as though the PE apprenticeship has been such a valuable experience in more ways than just one.Katie, 2019-20 Apprentice

-Apprentices will benefit from a Level 3 qualification ‘Community Sport and Health Officer’, in addition they also will be able to access a number of other qualifications and training to support working in schools.
+The programme is delivered in partnership with Riverside Training.
+Apprentices will benefit from a Level 3 qualification ‘Community Sport and Health Officer’, in addition they also will be able to access a number of other qualifications and training to support their work in schools.

 Applications are now closed for 2020/21 apprentices.
 They will re-open in February 2020.